NiloGregginz33/QMGRExperiments/README.md

 # Quantum Holographic Evidence Project
 # Dont use this code without reading the license, consider this your second cease and desist, as a previous publkic cease and desist was already mentioned in the repo history.
 This novelty is to not infringe on the novelties of the patent, which are discussed here.

+# The ONLY preapproved use for this code is validation, otherwise you must have contacted manavnaik123@gmail.com and have been granted use on a specific project.
+This line supercedes the License.

 # The previously disclosed novelty from an umbrella patent filing (now being restated) was quantum state manipulation without decoherence or measurement, is now described under the charge injection language in the patent.
 Previously, it was disclosed as information steering, though that is technically not true.
 Both of these languages partially support the idea, though charge injection is more technically correct in patent language.

 #Expect legal action id misusing material in a way described by the license (aka.
 LICENSE, License) or the README or its previous versions